 Kanazawa has many top level sushi restaurants, and it’s often difficult to get seats, requiring a few months’ booking in advance.
-Komatsu Yasuke is well worth the wait.
+Among these, Komatsu Yasuke is well worth the wait.

 Why is this? . . .

-A few years ago, his restaurant grew so popular, he became overly busy, and closed his shop briefly, saying he couldn’t make sushi with his heart.
-In 2017, he opened his current shop with a renewed passion.
+A few years ago, his original restaurant in Komatsu (for which the current restaurant is named) grew so popular, he became overly busy, and closed his shop briefly, saying he couldn’t make sushi with his heart.
+In 2017, he opened his current sushi shop in Kanazawa with a renewed passion.
 Many people had longed for the day, as his sushi is memorable and heartwarming.
 There is simply nothing like it.